isilreiberth/isilreiberth/README.md

 ### Hi, I'm Isilreiberth 👋

-- 👔 I’m currently working on S-tech
+- 👔 I’m currently working on Makers Solutions S.A.S
 - 📚 I’m currently learning Full Stack Web Developer and Automation
 - 👨‍💻 I’m looking to collaborate on frontend and backend
 - 🤔 I’m looking for help with Express.js and Next.js
-- 🤔 I’m looking for help with Selenium, Postman and Cypress
+- 🤔 I’m looking for help with Selenium, Karate DSL, Serenity and Cypress
 - 🕵️‍♂️ I’m interested in new technologies, Android, Arduino, Blockchain
 - 💬 Ask me about Hardware and Software
 - 📫 How to reach me: isilreiberth@gmail.com